This fact sheet is for anyone considering using a ladder or stepladder at work. It provides information to help you work safely while using them.

 - Ladders should be of industrial rating (minimum 120kg) and meet, or exceed, the requirements of the relevant AS/NZS 1892 Portable ladders standard.

 - Ladders should be clearly labelled, structurally sound, and not covered in chemicals or other materials.

 Keep three points of contact on the ladder at all times for safety, in case you slip.
 For example, holding on with any of your feet or hands, and including bracing your body (like your knees or chest) against the ladder when you briefly need two hands free.

 Tips for working safely from stepladders

-- Ensure the ladder is at least 4 m clear of power lines.
+- Ensure the stepladder is at least 4m clear of power lines.

 - Have the steps facing the work activity.

-- Avoid side-on loading work (eg drilling side-on through bricks or concrete).
+- Avoid side-on loading work (for example, drilling side-on through bricks or concrete).

 - Where side-on loading cannot be avoided, prevent the stepladder from tipping over by tying the steps to a secure point.
 If this cannot be done, use access equipment that is more suitable.

 - Avoid holding items when climbing and use a tool belt.